Your Guide to Recovering from Heart Surgery

 Your doctors and nurses will watch you closely during and after your surgery, and they'll give you instructions to follow to help you on your road to recovery.
 Some of these instructions will help you and your healthcare provider monitor your heart condition.

 • Check your pulse every day: Your pulse indicates whether your heart rate is within a safe range.
 Ask your healthcare provider what a healthy range looks like for you.
-In general, you should call your doctor if your pulse is irregular, which means more than 110 beats per minute or less than 60 beats per minute.
+In general, you should call your doctor if your heart rate is abnormal, which means more than 100 beats per minute or less than 60 beats per minute.

-• Weigh yourself every day: Keep a record of your weight, and bring that record to your follow-up appointments.
+• Weigh yourself every day: Keep a record of your weight and bring that record to your follow-up appointments.
 A sudden increase in your weight is often a sign of fluid retention, which could indicate that your heart isn't functioning like it should, or that you might have a kidney problem.
-Notify your doctor if you gain 2 pounds or more in one day or 4 pounds or more in one week.
+Notify your doctor if you gain more than 2 or 3 pounds in one day or 5 pounds or more in one week.

 • Take your medications as prescribed: Once you're home, continue to take your heart, diabetes and high blood pressure medications, as well as any other prescribed medications.
 If you think that you should stop taking a medication, talk to your provider before making any changes.

 • Keep your follow-up appointments: Post-surgery medical appointments are important for monitoring your heart condition.
-Make sure that you make these appointments, and bring along any results or questions you may have for your doctor.
+Make sure that you keep these appointments and bring along any results or questions you may have for your doctor.

 How Will I Take Care of Myself at Home?